vergecurrency/verge/doc/pos-consensus-draft.md

 - a later vote surrounded by an earlier vote.

 Evidence contains both conflicting signed messages, is canonically ordered, and is applied only after inclusion in a valid block.
 Malformed evidence cannot trigger a lockout.
+Version 1 block equivocation evidence is exactly 547 bytes: one version byte followed by two 273-byte block authorizations.
+Both authorizations must have the same nonzero network identifier, bond outpoint, parent block root, and slot, but different candidate header hashes.
+Version 1 vote equivocation evidence is exactly 459 bytes: one version byte followed by two 229-byte checkpoint votes from the same bond.
+It proves either different target roots for one target epoch or a strict surround relation.
+Each pair is sorted by its full signed-object hash and duplicates are rejected before signature verification.

 ### Committed State